3D Instruction Ambiguity Detection: Experiments

 \subsection{Ablation Study}

-\textbf{Ablation Study on the Perception Engine} To evaluate the contribution of the perception engine, we design four ablation variants by modifying key components of the pipeline: \textbf{1)}~Case \#1 bypasses instruction preprocessing by directly passing the raw instruction $T$ to the grounding model without extracting the target query $Q_t$. \textbf{2)}~Case \#2 replaces adaptive keyframe selection with uniform temporal sampling of $N_t$ frames. \textbf{3)}~Case \#3 removes ray-based 3D geometric fusion.
-The top-$K$ 2D detections $\mathcal{D}$ are selected by confidence and used as local evidence $\mathcal{C}$ without spatial redundancy filtering. \textbf{4)}~Case \#4 keeps 3D fusion but simplifies the refinement step.
-The representative view $d_k^*$ is chosen solely based on detection confidence, ignoring visibility scores ($w_{\text{vis}}$) and boundary penalties ($w_{\text{bnd}}$). \textbf{5)}~Case \#5 uses the full pipeline.
+\textbf{Ablation Study on the Perception Engine} To evaluate the contribution of the perception engine, we design four ablation variants by modifying key components of the pipeline: \textbf{1)}~Case \#1 bypasses instruction preprocessing, directly feeding the raw instruction $T$ to the grounding model without extracting the specific target query $Q_t$. \textbf{2)}~Case \#2 replaces adaptive keyframe selection with a uniform temporal sampling of $N_t$ frames. \textbf{3)}~Case \#3 removes ray-based 3D geometric fusion.
+The top-$K$ 2D detections $\mathcal{D}$ are simply selected by confidence and used as local evidence $\mathcal{C}$ without filtering spatial redundancy. \textbf{4)}~Case \#4 keeps 3D fusion but simplifies the refinement step, choosing the representative view $d_k^*$ solely based on detection confidence, thereby ignoring visibility scores ($w_{\text{vis}}$) and boundary penalties ($w_{\text{bnd}}$). \textbf{5)}~Case \#5 represents our full pipeline.

-The ablation results are shown in Table~\ref{tab:ablation_perception}.
-Case \#1 results in ambiguity because the full instruction $T$ is grounded without isolating $Q_t$, causing incorrect and irrelevant candidate selection.
-Case \#2 causes significant omission of scene information owing to uniform keyframe sampling.
-Case \#3 shows difficulty in capturing instruction-relevant visual details, often misclassifying ambiguous instructions that lack sufficient visual evidence.
-Case \#4 produces occluded or marginal instances with reduced clarity because the representative views are selected without considering visibility or boundary constraints.
-Each component, as verified by case \#5, contributes to producing complete, clean, and query-relevant 3D evidence.
+The results are presented in Table~\ref{tab:ablation_perception}.
+Case \#1 shows a notable performance drop because inputting the instruction $T$ introduces linguistic noise.
+Consequently, the open-vocabulary detector fails to localize the core subject, resulting in irrelevant candidate extraction and subsequent VLM misjudgments.
+Case \#2 degrades performance because uniform sampling often misses rapid motions or crucial viewpoint changes, failing to capture the viewpoints required to resolve spatial occlusions.
+Notably, Case \#3 suffers the most severe degradation in accuracy, decreasing to 58.59\%.
+Without 3D fusion, multi-view 2D detections of the same object are mistakenly treated as separate instances.
+This geometric redundancy misleads the VLM into hallucinating multi-instance ambiguities.
+Case \#4 also exhibits a performance decline.
+Relying solely on detection confidence often yields occluded, truncated, or blurry crops near image boundaries, severely limiting the ability of the VLM to verify fine-grained attributes.
+Finally, Case \#5 demonstrates that each component is indispensable for constructing clean, geometrically consistent, and query-relevant 3D evidence.